kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 ### Refactor and flat rate to 10 minutes for the backoff counter reset threshold

-Finally, this KEP proposes factoring out the backoff counter reset threshold into a new constant.
+Finally, this KEP proposes factoring out the backoff counter reset threshold for CrashLoopBackoff behavior induced restarts into a new constant.
 Instead of being proportional to the configured maximum backoff, it will instead be a flat rate equivalent to the current implementation, 10 minutes.

 ### User Stories